WanFaruqJazli/Year1-Sem1-Coursework/SECR1013-Digital-Logic/Lab 2 : Combinational Digital Circuit Design Simulation Using Deeds Simulator/README.md

 ## 📝 Reflection

-> "As a first-year student, the Digital Logic Lab session focusing on the Deeds Simulator was a fun and eye-opening experience for me.
-It was my first hands-on exposure to designing and simulating combinational circuits using specialized software.
-Before this lab, logic gates and Boolean expressions felt very abstract because everything was learned on paper.
-Being able to virtually build the circuits and see them function in real-time helped me clearly understand how theoretical logic designs behave in a digital environment.
+> "Transitioning from physical hardware to the Deeds Simulator marked a significant step in my understanding of digital logic.
+While previous lessons dealt with abstract theories on paper, this session allowed me to visualize how signals propagate through a complex network in real-time.
 >
-> During the lab session, I learned how to use the d-DcS schematic editor to construct digital networks and generate timing diagrams to verify signal sequences.
-I realized the importance of the complete design cycle—starting from a problem description, like the LRT coach door system, to deriving truth tables and simplifying expressions using K-maps.
-These steps required patience and attention to detail, especially when converting the final design into NAND-only gates.
-Seeing the simulation confirm that my simplified NAND circuit worked exactly like the original design helped me better understand the power of universal gates.
+> Mastering the d-DcS environment was a key takeaway.
+I particularly appreciated the rigorous process of the 'LRT Coach Door' project—starting from a raw problem statement, deriving the Truth Table, and optimizing the logic via K-Maps.
+The challenge of converting the final design entirely into NAND gates was particularly rewarding; seeing the simulation verify that my universal gate implementation performed identically to the original design was a definitive 'aha' moment.
 >
-> Besides gaining technical knowledge in software simulation, this lab helped me connect Boolean theory with practical implementation, making the learning process more interactive and meaningful.
-I now feel more confident in simplifying complex logic and interpreting timing waveforms based on simulated results rather than purely theoretical assumptions."
+> Ultimately, this lab bridged the gap between mathematical boolean algebra and functional circuit design.
+I walk away with much greater confidence in my ability to analyze timing diagrams and debug logic errors—skills that are essential for my growth in computer science."

 ---